 Healers were available in most villages, but every member of the tribe knew about herbs.
 Herbal practices were not kept secret.
 Most families gathered and stored their own herbs for use when needed.

-In today’s Native American communities, most people still have a spiritual relationship with herbs.
+In today’s Native American communities, many people still have a spiritual relationship with herbs.
 It is believed that health is a gift and comes from good living.
 They do not have a sharp division between medicine and religion.
 Most Native Americans understand that everything depends on everything else.
 Many Native Americans believe that everything flows together in a giant circle supported and connected by the spirit world.

 Centuries ago, Native American healers were powerful figures.
-They cured the sick, directed the weather, looked into the future, and dealt with evil spirits.
+They cured the sick, studied the weather, looked into the future, and dealt with evil spirits.
 Native American healers used herbs along with elaborate ceremonies to treat specific problems such as drought, sickness, and other maladies.

 Many Native American remedies were complex blends and recipes were handed down from generation to generation.

 Chief Two Moons was one of the most famous Native American healers.
 In the fall of 1930, Chief Two Moon and his wife traveled to Europe where they had a private audience with Pope Pius XI.
 The Vatican newspaper called Chief Two Moon the Leader of the Indians, and Italian physicians saluted him for his cures, calling him the Great Medicine Man from America.

 Chief Two Moon’s Stomach Tea recipe included senna, coriander seed, gentian root, juniper berry, centaury plant, calamus root, buckthorn bark, ginger, cascara sagrada, rose buds, lavender flowers, anise seed, and fennel seed.

 During the last years of his life, Chief Two Moon spent much of his time in courtrooms.
 In the New York City Court, he was convicted of practicing medicine without a license.